islalowe/islalowe.github.io/_tabs/projects.md

 **Built with:** JavaScript, Chrome Extensions API, Discord Webhooks

-**Lessons Learned:** This was a super simple project but I had no clue how to construct a Chrome extension before trying this.
+**Lessons Learned:** This was a super simple project but I had no clue how to construct a Chrome extension before trying it.
 I learned the importance of imagining how another person could use something I created in a way that I had not intended.
 When I realized that users may get around the URL-detecting functionality of the extension I decided to employ a partial-match detect.

 [View on Chrome Web Store](https://chromewebstore.google.com/detail/ojnjidbeogdphjciffdfahbabicmifdc)